Last Updated on

 Deva Vegan Multivitamins provide you with balanced levels of vitamins thanks to their special formula of herbs, vegetable powders, and important green whole foods.

-These supplements provide you with high levels of B12 and iron – 2 of the hardest things to acquire in a plant-based diet.
+These supplements provide you with high levels of B12 and iron – 2 of the hardest things to acquire in a plant-based diet and nutrition.

-These vegan vitamins are approved by the Vegan Society, so you can be assured that they’re high-quality and cruelty-free.
+These vegan vitamins are approved by the Vegan Society, so you can be assured that they’re doing it right by being high quality and cruelty-free.

-Garden of Life is a plant-based multivitamin designed specifically for women.
+Garden of Life is a well known vegan multivitamin designed specifically for women.

 If you’re a female vegan reading this, you’ll be happy to know that Garden of Life supplements are formulated with whole foods containing important nutrients and minerals for women’s development.